owen-it/laravel-auditing/README.md

 > Note: This provider is important for the publication of configuration files.

-Use the following command to publish settings:
+Use the following command to publish configuration settings:

 ```
 php artisan vendor:publish --provider="OwenIt\Auditing\AuditingServiceProvider"
 ```
-Now you need execute the migration to create the table ```logs``` in your database, this table is used for save logs of altering.
+Finally, execute the migration to create the ```logs``` table in your database.
+This table is used to save audit logs.

 ```
 php artisan migrate